Battle of Palnadu

-The Battle of Palnadu took place sometime in the years 1178–1182 CE between a Haihaya king called Nalagamaraju, who ruled the area of Gurazala in Palnadu, and his step-brother Malidevaraju who ruled the area of Macherla.
+The Battle of Palnadu took place sometime in the years 1178–1182 CE, between a Haihaya king called Nalagamaraju, who ruled the then Gurazala kingdom, and his step-brother Malidevaraju who ruled the then Macherla kingdom.
 Nalagamaraju was supported by Nayakuralu Nagamma while Malidevaraju was supported by Seelam Brahmanaidu, a social reformer.
+The story, as presented in both oral and written narratives, is largely corroborated by inscriptional records.

 Background

-Palnadu is a region located in the south-western area of Guntur district and covering some part of Prakasam district.
-It is spread over the present-day areas of Macherla, Karampudi and Gurazala in the Guntur district and Markapur in the Prakasam district of the state of Andhra Pradesh, India.
+Palnadu is a region located in Palnadu district and covering some part of Prakasam district.
+It is spread over the present-day areas of Macherla, Karampudi, Gurazala and Narasaraopeta in the Palnadu district and Markapur in the Prakasam district of the state of Andhra Pradesh, India.

-When Anuguraju of the Haihayas migrated to the Andhra area from Jabalpur in Madhya Pradesh, he clashed with the Velanati Chodas of Velanadu who ruled from Chandavolu.
+When Anuguraju of the Haihayas (Yadava dynasty)migrated to the Andhra area from Jabalpur in Madhya Pradesh, he clashed with the Velanati Chodas of Velanadu who ruled from Chandavolu.
 Velanati Gonkaraju installed Anuguraju as king of Palnadu at Gurajala after giving his daughter Mailama Devi to him in marriage.
 As Anuguraju was non-Telugu-speaking and had migrated to Andhra area only at that time, and unfamiliar with the local people, Gonkaraju appointed Seelam Dodda Naidu of Recherla Gotra as his minister to guide him.
 Anugu Raju had 2 more wives, Viravidya Devi and Bhoorama Devi.
 Anuguraju was however childless and adopted the eldest son of his minister Dodda Naidu.
 Soon after this Mailama Devi gave birth to a son called Nalagamaraju.
 Disillusioned with the turn of events Dodda Naidu stepped down as minister of Anuguraju and made his younger son Brahma Naidu as a minister instead.
 Nalagamaraju became king after Anuguraju.

 Nalagamaraju had a step brother called Malidevaraju who married a princess from the Kalachuris of Kalyanadurga in Karnataka.